SoulFireMage/Katiya_Starship/content/mathsummaries/Dynamical Systems_ Leverage Map.md

 This is the geometric signature of chaos: exponential expansion (giving sensitive dependence) plus folding (keeping things bounded).

-**Why this matters:** Lorenz discovered this while modeling weather.
+**Importance:** Lorenz discovered this while modeling weather.
 The sensitive dependence means long-term weather prediction is fundamentally limited—not by computing power or measurement, but by the mathematics itself.
 "The butterfly effect."

 ---